JDavid337/Web-Page-Accessibility-Homework/README.md

 Alt tags - Each image found within the web page is paired with corresponding alt tags to provide better front end web accessibility

-Aside - three other key functions of the website exp;laining into further detail the purpose of this company.
+Aside - three other key functions of the website explaining into further detail the purpose of this company.

 The following is a screen shot of the website:

 ![Web page features search engine, manager control, and social marketing tools](./assets/images/01-html-css-git-homework-demo.png)

+You can visit the live website here:

 https://jdavid337.github.io/Web-Page-Accessibility-Homework/

+The following is a link to the GitHub page hosting the HTML, CSS and README files

 https://github.com/JDavid337/Web-Page-Accessibility-Homework